rob-myers/rob-myers.github.io/articles/tech1.md

 React developers use a grammatical extension of JavaScript called JSX.
 It freely combines JS with XML, so JavaScript values can be passed to arbitrary attributes, and XML can be passed around as a JavaScript value.
 Inductively closing these capabilities leads naturally to JSX, making this grammar particularly suitable for building dynamic DOM trees.
-Let's consider an example, a pannable/zoomable grid (also [on CodeSandbox](https://codesandbox.io/s/rogue-markup-panzoom-yq060?file=/src/panzoom/PanZoom.jsx "@new-tab")).
+Consider an example, a pannable/zoomable grid (also [on CodeSandbox](https://codesandbox.io/s/rogue-markup-panzoom-yq060?file=/src/panzoom/PanZoom.jsx "@new-tab")).

 <div
   class="tabs"